next-exp/sw-docs/docs/source/eutropia.rst

 wider for long drifts.
 Therefore, we do not produce a single PSF, but a collection of them, for different slices in z.
-The city has also the possibility of producing **PSF**\ s in different (x,y) sectors of the chamber to account for deffects in the Tracking Plane.
+The city has also the possibility of producing **PSF**\ s in different (x,y) sectors of the chamber to account for defects in the Tracking Plane.

 **PSF**\ s are generated from **Hits** produced with a specific :doc:`penthesilea` [#]_ configuration.
 For each z-slice and